Cross-section definition

-Cross section definition available in MatrixFrame® consists of:
+The cross-section definition available in MatrixFrame® consists of:

 1. Geometrical properties:

-2. Material properties - cross section material type, available only for parametric and database sections
+2. Material properties – cross-section material type, available only for parametric and database sections.

 Advanced cross section properties